 The decision to retain the same Board was made in order to maintain stability and experience in light of the Club hosting the State Convention in October this year.
-President Matt Russell ternational by Response to Lions Partners toast Oversby by Edie Williams who gave an excellent annual report, also took the opportunity before closing the afternoon to thank Secretary Bill Perry, Treasurer David Turner, and minute secretary Louise Goodwin, and all other members of the Club for the great support he had enjoyed throughout the year.
+President Matt Russell who gave an excellent annual report, also took the opportunity before closing the afternoon to thank Secretary Bill Perry, Treasurer David Turner, and minute secretary Louise Goodwin, and all other members of the Club for the great support he had enjoyed throughout the year.

-Toast to Lions International by VDG Tom Oversby
+Toast to Lions International by by Edie Williams VDG Tom Oversby